 - Nuts and seeds

-- Fruits and vegetables (no corn)
+- Fruits and vegetables (but no corn)

-- Fats: coconut, olive oil, avocado, lard, ghee
+- Healthy fats (e.g., coconut oil, olive oil, avocado, lard, ghee)

 SCD: Specific Carbohydrate Diet